 Retention and disposal of public records - IS31

-The principles in this Information Standard are underpinned by the principles of sound recordkeeping as outlined in Information Standard 40: Recordkeeping and apply to records in all formats including technology-dependent records.
+The principles in this information standard are underpinned by the principles of sound recordkeeping as outlined in Information Standard 40: Recordkeeping (IS40) and apply to records in all formats including technology-dependent records.

 Systematic, transparent and consistent disposal programs facilitate and support:

-Destroying, deleting or migrating a record or part of a record, and
+- destroying, deleting or migrating a record or part of a record

-Public authorities must ensure public records are retained for as long as they are required, and
+- public authorities must ensure public records are retained for as long as they are required

 Issue and review

-This QGEA Information Standard will be reviewed periodically.
-The next review date is June 2012.
+This QGEA information standard will be reviewed periodically.

-Further implementation advice to support each of the minimum requirements in this Information Standard may be found in the Development of Retention and Disposal Schedules and the Guideline for the Implementation of Retention and Disposal Schedules.
+Further implementation advice to support each of the minimum requirements in this information standard may be found on the Queensland State Archives website.

 Principle 1: Public authorities must ensure public records are retained for as long as they are required

-Develop, and submit for the State Archivist’s approval, a Retention and Disposal Schedule covering the core-business records of the agency which meets the requirements of Queensland State Archives’ Development of Retention and Disposal Schedules.
+- develop, and submit for the State Archivist’s approval, a Retention and disposal schedule covering the core-business records of the agency which meets Queensland State Archives’ requirements

 Public authorities are required to manage and preserve records to ensure they are accessible and unalterable for their required retention period.
 For records in electronic formats, this may involve migrating records to new formats, or maintaining basic technical infrastructure to support records which remain in decommissioned business systems.
 For hard copy records, this may involve providing ongoing storage spaces which protect public records from damage from pests and environmental hazards.

-Allows the orderly, accountable and compliant retention, destruction or transfer of records after a minimum period of time is enabled
+- orderly, accountable and compliant retention, destruction or transfer of records after a minimum period of time is enabled

-The public authority is provided with a record of its information assets, and
+- the public authority is provided with a record of its information assets

-Draft Retention and Disposal Schedules submitted to the State Archivist for approval must satisfy the requirements set out in the Queensland State Archives’ Development of Retention and Disposal Schedules.
-Retention and Disposal Schedules which do not meet these requirements may not be approved.
+Draft Retention and disposal schedules submitted to the State Archivist for approval must satisfy Queensland State Archives’ requirements.
+Retention and disposal schedules which do not meet these requirements may not be approved.

-The State Archivist has approved the General Retention and Disposal Schedule for Administrative Records – (known as the GRDS) for use by all public authorities to sentence general administrative records; for example, those created for financial management, asset management, human resource management and information management purposes.
-No further authorisation is required from the State Archivist for public records sentenced under this Retention and Disposal Schedule.
-Disposal should be undertaken in accordance with the public authority’s records management procedures and Queensland State Archives’ Guideline for the Implementation of Retention and Disposal Schedules.
+The State Archivist has approved the General retention and disposal schedule for use by all public authorities to sentence general administrative records; for example, those created for financial management, asset management, human resource management and information management purposes.
+No further authorisation is required from the State Archivist for public records sentenced under this Retention and disposal schedule.
+Disposal should be undertaken in accordance with the public authority’s records management procedures and advice available on the Queensland State Archives’ website.

-Public authorities are responsible for updating their recordkeeping systems when a new version of the GRDS is released and for ensuring superseded versions are withdrawn from use.
+Public authorities are responsible for updating their recordkeeping systems when the General retention and disposal schedule is released and for ensuring that superseded record classes are withdrawn from use.